NREL/OpenStudio-user-documentation/docs/comparative_analysis/ParametricStudies.md

 ## Loading a Baseline Model

 Select your baseline model by hitting the browse button or typing in a path to your baseline OSM (Open Studio Model) file.
+The weather file for the file must be set on the baseline model before assigning it as the baseline in PAT.

 ![Baseline Model](../../img/pat/baseline.png "Selecting a Baseline Model")